demox-labs/aleo-standard-programs/README.md

 ### Get ALEO credits for pALEO burnt

-Here is an example of how to get the amount of credits you could get for burning a specific amount of pAleo tokens you currently own.
+Here is an example of how to simulate the amount of credits you could get for burning a specific amount of pAleo tokens you currently own.

 ```js
 import { getWithdralCredits, LiveRpcProvider } from '@demox-labs/pondo-sdk';